debium/www/CONTRIBUTING.md

 One other thing is to please, if combining changes, label the commit "first change/ second change".
 This combined change message can be substituted for the first if it is a poly-change commit.

-And, simply to protect my legal rights, (and my awesomeness), before contributing to this repository, you _**MUST**_ agree to the following legalese:
+And, simply to protect my legal rights, (and my awesomeness), before contributing to this repository, you _**MUST**_ agree to the following Contribution License:

 ```
 Content: